BestTimesToVisit.com Logo

 Société de transport de Montréal (STM) Buses

-Tip:Use the STM app for real-time bus tracking and route planning.
-Be prepared for delays, especially during rush hour or inclement weather.
+Tip:Use the STM app for real-time tracking and plan your route in advance.
+Be prepared for delays during rush hour or inclement weather.
 Exact change is not always required, but having it speeds up boarding.
+Always validate your ticket upon boarding.

 Taxi or Ride-sharing Services

-Cost:Variable, depending on distance and demand.
-Expect to pay more during peak hours or in bad weather.
+Cost:Variable, depending on distance and demand; expect to pay more during peak hours or for longer trips.

 Communauto Car Sharing